-The Obligated Group has agreed with the Authority to furnish, or cause to be furnished, no later than 60 days subsequent to the last day of each of the first three quarters in each fiscal year to (1) the Authority and (2) each Repository, the following information: (a) the unaudited combined financial statements of the Obligated Group, including the balance sheet as of the end of such quarter, the statement of operations, changes in net assets and cash flow, with unaudited combining financial statements of each Member of the Obligated Group for the balance sheet and the statement of operations; (b) utilization statistics of each Member of the Obligated Group for such quarter, including aggregate discharges per facility, patient days, average length of stay, average daily census, emergency room visits, ambulatory surgery visits and home care visits (if applicable); and (c) major payor mix of each Member of the Obligated Group by percentage of gross revenue.
-In addition, the Institutions have agreed with the Authority to furnish, or cause to be furnished, to each of the parties identified in clauses (1) and (2) above the audited financial statements of the Obligated Group within 120 days after the completion of each fiscal year.
+The Obligated Group has agreed with the Authority to furnish, or cause to be furnished, no later than 60 days subsequent to the last day of each of the first three quarters in each fiscal year to (1) the Authority and (2) the MSRB, the following information: (a) the unaudited combined financial statements of the Obligated Group, including the combined statements of financial position as of the end of such quarter, the combined statements of operations, the combined statements of changes in net assets, the combined statements of cash flows, the combining statement of financial position and the combining statement of operations; (b) utilization statistics of each Member of the Obligated Group for such quarter, including aggregate discharges per facility, patient days, average length of stay, average daily census, emergency room visits, ambulatory surgery visits and home care visits (if applicable) or, such other or different statistics as are appropriate at the time of calculation; and (c) major payer mix of the Obligated Group by percentage of gross revenue.
+In addition, the Institutions have agreed with the Authority to furnish, or cause to be furnished, to each of the parties identified in clauses (1) and (2) above the Audited Combined Financial Statements of the Obligated Group within 120 days after the completion of each fiscal year.
 Each of the foregoing requirements may be waived, modified or amended by the Authority in its sole and absolute discretion without notice to or consent of the Holders.